Applicants Schools Enterprise Media About Find a course Apply

 Essential requirements for admission

-This program is targeted to school leavers or recent school leavers who have completed secondary studies within one year of application.
-To be eligible for the Biomedical Science (Assured) program into Doctor of Medicine, students are required to:
+This degree is targeted to school leavers or recent school leavers who have completed secondary studies within one year of application.
+To be eligible for the Biomedical Science (Assured Pathway) into Doctor of Medicine, students are required to :

 • Attain a minimum prescribed ATAR* OR equivalent International Baccalaureate (IB) Score

-• Successful completion of the University Clinical Aptitude Test (UCAT) which will be ranked by UNDA to determine interview
+• Successfully complet e the University Clinical Aptitude Test (UCAT) which will be ranked by Notre Dame to determine interview

-*No Adjustment Factors are available for this program.
+*No Adjustment Factors are available for this degree.

 Admission criteria